-Ed Greenberger is our dayside anchor.
-Since joining Spectrum News in 2013, Ed has won several Texas Associated Press Broadcasters awards for reporting and anchoring.
-He also received a Lone Star Emmy nomination for his anchoring.
-Ed’s story about the survivors of the 1966 University of Texas Tower shooting won an Edward R. Murrow Award for feature reporting in 2017.
-Ed won a Murrow Award in 2016 for his story about a Secretariat descendant that nearly died from neglect.
+Ed Greenberger anchors our 4 pm, 5 pm and 6 pm newscasts.
+Since joining Spectrum News in 2013, Ed has won a Lone Star Emmy, two Edward R. Murrow Awards and several Texas Associated Press Broadcasters awards for reporting and anchoring.
+He also received a Lone Star Emmy nomination for anchoring.
+Ed’s story about the survivors of the 1966 University of Texas Tower shooting won a Murrow Award for feature reporting and a Lone Star Emmy for serious feature.
+He also won a Murrow Award for his story about a Secretariat descendant that nearly died from neglect.

 Ed began his broadcasting career as a sports update anchor at WQAM Radio in Miami.
 He also worked as a sports anchor in Idaho Falls, Idaho and spent a year as the lead reporter at MoneywatchTV.com, a TV show that aired nationally on PAX-TV.